ywh939/DMD/README.md

   ├── data: the path of raw data of different dataset ├── output: the path of trained model
   al3d_utils: the shared utils used in every algorithm modules
-  docs: the readme docs for LoGoNet
+  docs: the readme docs for DMD
   ```

 ## Running